 There is plenty of innovative stuff you can do with these rooms.
 If you’re a marketer, for instance, you can use Facebook rooms for promotional purposes.
 These rooms become particularly handy when you want to send invites to people within a specific Facebook group, maybe people with similar interests.
 You can even send invitation links to join the room off Facebook, such as through email or to other social media platforms.
 Similarly, if you’re an educationist, you can create a webinar-like room and share all the desired important information on the topic of your choice.
 The opportunities are limitless, and the sky is the limit.

-As TikTok got banned in many countries, including the U.S, creative masses towards Instagram reels officially launched in August 2020.
-And in less than a year, Instagram reels have become a hot favorite.
-If you haven’t used short videos for marketing your brand yet, now is the time to get started.
-With reels, you can create 15-second videos within your Instagram stories and highlight whatever you think will interest your audience the most.
+Instagram rolled out reels officially in August 2020, and they have become a hot favorite.
+If you haven’t used short videos for marketing your brand yet, now is the time to start.
+With reels, you can create up to 90-second videos within your Instagram stories and highlight whatever you think will interest your audience the most.

-For longer videos, you have IGTV at your disposal.
-Launched a couple of years before the reels, IGTV allows you to direct your Insta followers to your videos.
+For longer videos, you have IGTV, known as Instagram videos, at your disposal.
+Launched a couple of years before the reels, Intagram videos allow you to direct your Insta followers to your videos.
 You can offer a short preview of the video on your Insta feed or Insta story.
-Once the viewer starts watching, he is automatically directed towards the full-length video.
+Once the viewer starts watching, he is automatically directed toward the full-length video.

 What’s even more interesting is that audio tweets will do away with the character limit in written tweets, as you can squeeze more words therein.
 You’ll be able to record up to 140 seconds of audio, as compared to the 280-character limit in written tweets.
 We have yet to see if this innovation can constitute a significant attribute of the future of social media.